 UKRI’s European office, UK Research Office (UKRO), is based in Brussels, Belgium.
 UKRO provides:

-- a Brexit fact sheet including the latest information on UK participation in Horizon 2020 and other EU funding schemes
+- latest information on UK participation in Horizon 2020 and other EU funding schemes

 - an advisory service for subscribing organisations.